-R v Shaun Robson – a section 18 wounding trial involving the recently introduced “householder defence” and the question of “grossly disproportionate force”.
+R v Shaun Robson – a section 18 wounding trial involving the “householder defence” and the question of “grossly disproportionate force”.

-R v NJ – junior Counsel in a murder committed by 2 teenage girls.
+R v NJ – junior Counsel in a murder trial involving 2 teenage girls.

 R v Nicholas Wilson and others – trial involving a large-scale conspiracy to supply heroin and cocaine in the North-East, with links both national and international.

-R v Tron and others - A £23m international cocaine smuggling and associated money laundering case, defendants having conspired to smuggle drugs using employment at P&O ferries as a cover.
+R v Tron and others - £23m international cocaine smuggling and associated money laundering trial, defendants having conspired to smuggle drugs using employment at P&O ferries as a cover.

 R v Guthrie and others – large-scale football-related violence following Newcastle United FC vs Sunderland AFC involving the widely-reported “horse-punch” incident.

-R v Maxwell Brennan - A bomb-hoax and hostage taking offence that occurred at Byker Jobcentre in the wake of terror attacks in London and Manchester.
+R v Maxwell Brennan - bomb-hoax and hostage-taking offence that occurred at Byker Jobcentre in the wake of terror attacks in London and Manchester.

 R v KM and others – junior counsel in a series of trials under the umbrella of Operation Sanctuary/Shelter

-R v Barber – allegations of systematic and sexual abuse on young boys over a period of 3 decades.
+R v Barber – trial with allegations of systematic and sexual abuse on young boys over a period of 3 decades.

 R v Daljit Rai and others – junior counsel in an 8-week trial relating to the widespread provision of illegal labour on large building projects